kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 one pod available for the deployment.

 The deployment creates a replacement for `pod-b` called `pod-e`.
-However, not there are not enough resources in the cluster to schedule `pod-e`.
+However, note there are not enough resources in the cluster to schedule `pod-e`.
 So, the drain will again block.
 The cluster may end up in this
 state: